antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 * With the current new knowledge you derived above, can you think of a strategy to use the fact that neuroblastoma is a heterogenous tumor consisting of a mesenchymal, motile cell type and a adrenergic, differentiated cell type for therapeutic options?
 * Follow the links above to use the differential expression analysis and the genomebrowser information
 * Hints:
-  * There is a category "drugtargets" in R2 to select druggable proteins; you can select these in the same dropdown where the TF selection was done
+  * There is a category "drugtargets" in R2 to select druggable proteins; you can select these in the same dropdown where the TF selection was done.
+  * Another very interesting one is the "kinase" category, this contains known kinases that have active roles in pathways.
   * Knowledge about pathways can be exploited as well
   * The NCBI database can provide additional information from literature about the genes of interest.
   * Be creative, you might find something interesting!